dijit-tech/ServerlessComplexEventScheduling/README.md

 | assumeRole     | AWS::IAM::Role::Arn | Arn of the IAM role to use     | |

 * Lets name this runboook "Disable Events"
-* Create a similar runbook to enable events using the code below
+* Create a similar runbook to enable events using the code below called "Enable Events"
 ```
 {
   "description": "Disables the specified Amazon EventBridge rule",